Upcoming Harry Potter Books, Movies And More: What's Ahead In J.K. Rowling's Magical Universe

 Fantastic Beasts and Where To Find Them Screenplay Book

-Not to be confused with the reference guide by which the film Fantastic Beasts and Where To Find Them is loosely inspired, Fantastic Beast and Where To Find Them: The Original Screenplay includes the shooting script for Fantastic Beasts.
+Not to be confused with the reference guide by which the film Fantastic Beasts and Where To Find Them is loosely inspired, Fantastic Beasts and Where To Find Them: The Original Screenplay includes the shooting script for Fantastic Beasts.
 Those hoping for a novel will be disappointed, but the book is actually a really great bonus to the film, as it includes some descriptions and insights to certain scenes that are really left to interpretation in the actual movie.
 Fantastic Beasts and Where To Find Them: The Original Screenplay hit shelves the day the film arrived in theaters (November 18), and can be purchased in hardcover and ebook.
 The screenplay for Fantastic Beasts: The Crimes Of Grindelwald has also been published as a book.

 Harry Potter and the Cursed Child script book